vonox7/golfcoder/Readme.md

-# adventofcode.golf
+# golfcoder.org

-A global leaderboard for [adventofcode.com](adventofcode.com), with a focus on code size.
+A global code golf leaderboard for [adventofcode.com](adventofcode.com), with a focus on code size.

-Access the production site at [adventofcode.golf](https://adventofcode.golf).
+Access the production site at [golfcoder.org](https://golfcoder.org).

 Inspired by [SebLague's chess coding challenge](https://github.com/SebLague/Chess-Challenge) and it's community leaderboard.